-During the first summer, all students are required to attend Duquesne University's campus for a continuous, two week mandatory residency.
+All new students are required to attend Duquesne University's campus for a continuous, two week mandatory residency.
 Students completing their first year are also required to attend the campus for one week mandatory residency.
 During this time, students are oriented to the program, attend classes, interact with faculty and cohort members, review graduation requirements, and participate in social activities.
 Students are expected to make their own arrangements for housing during this time.
 A limited number of dormitory rooms may be available on campus and a variety of off-campus options are also available.
 The residency program starts on the first day of the Summer semester, each year.

 The Doctoral Program in Instructional Technology and Leadership consists of approximately 2.5 years of full-time course work in addition to the year(s) required to complete a dissertation.
 Full-time graduate study is defined as 6 credit hours (9 credit hours for international students) per semester for fall, spring, and summer semesters.
 Once admitted to the program, it is expected that all students be enrolled continuously.
 All program requirements (including a dissertation) must be completed within eight years of beginning the first semester of coursework.
 If a student has completed all course work and dissertation credits, but has not yet successfully completed a dissertation, they will be required to register for continuous enrollment in order to maintain student status at Duquesne.

 Unless a student has applied for and been granted an official Leave of Absence, students who do not register for any course during any term for a full year must apply for readmission to Duquesne University before they can again register for classes.

 To better prepare for the dissertation, all students are required to prepare, submit, and have accepted, a peer-reviewed scholarly paper by a journal or international/national conference.
 Manuscripts must be submitted for publication or presented prior to registering for dissertation credits.
 Students are required to submit evidence to the program office.

 Students are expected to demonstrate knowledge of learning theories and pedagogical strategies for teaching in technology-enhanced environments.
 Knowledge and competencies include the ability to: